Robot Learning from Randomized Simulations: A Review: Domain Randomization for Transfer

 \paragraph*{Randomizing Visual Appearance and Configurations} \citet{Tobin_Abbeel_17} learned an object detector for robot grasping using a fixed domain parameter distribution, and bridged the gap with a deep \ac{NN} policy trained exclusively on simulated \acs{RGB} images.
 Similarly, \citet{James_Johns_17} added various distracting shapes as well as structured noise~\citep{Perlin_02} when learning a robot manipulation task with an end-to-end controller that mapped pixels to motor velocities.
 The approach presented by \citet{Pinto_Abbeel_17} combines the concepts of static domain randomization and actor-critic training~\citep{Lillicrap_Wierstra_15}, enabling the direct \simtoreal transfer of the abilities to pick, push, or move objects.
 While the critic has access to the simulator's full state, the policy only receives images of the environment, creating an information asymmetry. \citet{Matas_Davison_18} used the asymmetric actor-critic idea from \citet{Pinto_Abbeel_17} as well as several other improvements to train a deep \ac{NN} policy end-to-end, seeded with prior demonstrations.
 Solving three variations of a tissue folding task, this work scales \simtoreal visuomotor manipulation to deformable objects.
 Purely visual domain randomization has also been applied to aerial robotics, where \citet{Sadeghi_Levine_17} achieved \simtoreal transfer for learning to fly a drone through indoor environments.
 The resulting deep \ac{NN} policy was able to map from monocular images to normalized 3D drone velocities.
-Similarly, \citet{Polvara_Patacchiola_Neumann_20} demonstrated landing of a quadrotor trained in end-to-end fashion using randomized environments. \citet{Dai_Arulkumaran_Bharath_19} investigated the effect of domain randomization on visuomotor policies, and observed that this leads to more redundant and entangled representations accompanied with significant statistical changes in the weights.
+Similarly, \citet{Polvara_Patacchiola_Neumann_20} demonstrated landing of a quadrotor trained in end-to-end fashion using randomized environments. \citet{Dai_Arulkumaran_Bharath_19} investigated the effect of domain randomization on visuomotor policies, and observed that this leads to more redundant and entangled representations accompanied with significant statistical changes in the weights. \citet{Yan_Pinto_20} apply \ac{MPC} to manipulate of deformable objects using a forward model based on visual input.
+The novelty of this approach is that the predictive model is trained jointly with an embedding to minimizing a contrastive loss~\citep{Oord_Vinyals_18} in the latent space.
+Finally, domain randomization was applied to transfer the behavior from simulation to the real robot.

 \paragraph*{Randomizing Dynamics, Randomizing Visual Appearance, and Configurations} Combining \acp{GAN} and domain randomization, \citet{Bousmalis_Irpan_Wohlhart_Vanhoucke_18} greatly reduced the number of necessary real-world samples for learning a robotic grasping task.
 The essence of their method is to transform simulated monocular \acs{RGB} images in a way that is closely matched to the real counterpart.
 Extensive evaluation on the physical robot showed that domain randomization as well as the suggested pixel-level domain adaptation technique were important to successfully transfer.
 Despite the pixel-level domain adaptation technique being learned, the policy optimization in simulation is done with a fixed randomization scheme.
 In related work \citet{James_Bousmalis_19} train a \ac{GAN} to transform randomized images to so-called canonical images, such that a corresponding real image would be transformed to the same one.
 This approach allowed them to train purely from simulated images, and optionally fine-tune the policy on target domain data.
 Notably, the robotic in-hand manipulation conducted by~\citet{OpenAI_18} demonstrated that domain randomization in combination with careful model engineering and the usage of recurrent \acp{NN} enables \simtoreal transfer on an unprecedentedly difficulty level.